 Regional turboprop specialist ATR has delivered its 900th aircraft, and expects to break the 1,000 barrier within two years.

-ATR CEO Filippo Bagnato said at the delivery ceremony: "Our initial forecast was a market size for 450 aircraft."
+ATR chief executive Filippo Bagnato said at the delivery ceremony: "Our initial forecast was a market size for 450 aircraft."

 From handover of the first ATR 42 (MSN004) to Air Littoral in December 1985, it took ATR about 15 years to achieve its 600th delivery, to Air Dolomiti, in April 2000.
 Six more years elapsed before the 700th shipment, to Air Deccan in September 2006.